 Natural sciences managers lead and coordinate scientific research and development efforts, focusing on advancing green practices in fields such as environmental health, water resource management, and conservation.

-In this role, you’d be managing different teams, setting project goals, and ensuring all projects comply with environmental regulations and contribute to your company’s sustainability goals.
+In this role, you’ll be managing teams of research scientists, technicians, and environmental specialists, setting project goals, and ensuring all projects comply with environmental regulations and contribute to your company’s sustainability goals.

 Job responsibilities for marketing managers